tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/anonymous.md

 # Anonymous Audience Activation scenario

-Target audiences across web and advertising channels based on anonymous and behavioral customer data.
+You can target audiences across web and advertising channels based on anonymous and behavioral customer data.
 This ability enables personalized and consistent real-time customer experiences across devices.

 ## Use Cases